fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 the MSM of a large number of eliptic point and scalar pairs on the BLS12-377 curve.

+## Overview of the architecture

+We decided to implement a heavily optimized version of [pippengers algorithm](https://dl.acm.org/doi/abs/10.1137/0209022) in order to solve the MSM problem.

+We picked window sizes of between 12 and 13 bits, which allowed for efficent mapping to FPGA URAM resources which are natively 4096 elements deep.

 ## Optimizations used

 * Twisted edwards curve and extended projective points for a lower latency point